 Dr Matthew Daniel Eddy, BA, MA, PhD

-Dr Eddy supervises thesis and dissertations on all aspects of the 18th- to early 20th-century intellectual history topics outlined above.
+Dr Eddy supervises theses and dissertations on all aspects of the 18th- to early 20th-century intellectual history topics outlined above.

 - History and Philosophy of Science and Medicine

 - Eddy, M. (2008).
 The Language of Mineralogy: John Walker, Chemistry and the Edinburgh Medical School, 1750-1800.
 Aldershot: Ashgate.